BioQuest STEM Mentoring Program

 We kicked off our first BioQuest Explore Program for middle school students during February break!
 Students explored the similarities and differences between aquatic and terrestrial ecosystems with the BioBus team.

-Students will explore immunology and public health challenges alongside the Tri-Institution Minority Society graduate students at Weill Cornell.
+Students explored immunology and public health challenges alongside the Tri-Institution Minority Society graduate students at Weill Cornell.
+Through collaboration and problem-solving, they developed innovative solutions to health disparities, presenting ideas such as apps, wearable devices, and artificial intelligence-driven tools.

 Program Collaborators